Bachelor of Science (Animal Science)

 Study Abroad and ExchangeThe Faculty of Sciences recommends students who want to undertake an exchange in an overseas university plan to go in Semester 2 of Level 2 and/or Semester 1 of Level 3.
 To find Global Learning opportunities available in your study area click Global Experiences.

-In the first year level, students undertake foundation science courses that form the background for later studies in areas such as animal physiology, nutrition, breeding and management.
+In the first year level, students undertake foundation science courses that form the background for later studies in areas such as animal physiology, nutrition, reproduction, breeding and management.
 Level I involves studies at both the North Terrace and Roseworthy campuses, while the core elements of the rest of the program will be based at the Roseworthy campus.

 Academic Program Rules

 The Calendar is a comprehensive handbook of the University's academic program rules.

 ** Students may choose to complete a total of 12 weeks of professional work experience to the value of approximately 450 hours by taking AGRIC 3500WT

 BIOLOGY 1101 Biology I: Molecules, Genes and Cells

 ANIML SC 1015RW Animal Handling & Husbandry I CHEM 1100 Chemistry IA

 CHEM 1101 Foundations of Chemistry IA

 [or Semester 2]